min2ha/ukwa-site/content/target/56624/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: My country must come before my party if Theresa May sides with the hardliners

 Pro-remain Tory Anna Soubry indicates that she would be prepared to join with politicians from other parties to prevent a "hard Brexit"